-The Light House is a place of warmth, comfort and rest for families going through some of the hardest and darkest days of their lives.
-Our cancer patients sometimes have treatments in the morning and the afternoon.
-Many of them travel to Albany from outlying areas to receive world-class care and need treatments multiple days in a row.
+The Light House housing in Albany, GA provides a comforting and supportive haven for cancer patients and their families, offering a welcoming and nurturing environment during their challenging journey towards healing and recovery.
+It is designed to be a home away from home.
+The Light House affords each guest comfort, privacy, and state of the art accommodations for them and one family member.
 It's conveniently located across the street from the Phoebe Cancer Center and includes six bedrooms, each with a wheelchair accessible restroom and shower.
-There's a commons area, a large kitchen, two quiet rooms, a veranda, sunroom and screened in porch.
+There's a commons area, a large kitchen, two quiet rooms, a veranda, sunroom and screened-in porch.
 The Light House provides a comfortable home-like setting where qualified patients can relax between treatments or spend the night to avoid having to travel back and forth to their home.
-In 2022, the Corporation spent \$20,492 on Light House facility maintenance.
+It's a place where patients and families find solace and a caring environment during their most difficult times.
+The Light House was built on love and faith by the philanthropy giving from the community, survivors, and local business owners.
+In 2023, the Corporation spent \$22,835 on Light House facility maintenance.